tbensky/celnav/README.md

 To control what is drawn, you basically uncomment what you want to draw and comment what you don't want to draw.
 Above, it looks like only the ship and sun will be drawn.

-## Setting up your own celestial navigation scenarios
+## Setting up your own celestial navigation scenario

 Simulating a sight-reduction, which is at the core all this software does, requires three items: (lat,lng) of the AP, (declination,GHA) of the Sun's GP, and the altitude of the Sun you'd measure from your ship.
-These are held as global variables at the top of the code as
+These are held as global variables at the top of the code as in this block:

 ```javascript
         var ship_lat, ship_lng;     // position of the ship